 If you hit every muscle group 2-3 times a week and stay consistent, you’ll start to see progress in no time.

 Wondering why you’re not getting stronger?
-You might be doing on of these eight mistakes
+You might be doing on of these seven mistakes

 The essential exercises